-šŸ¾ Welcome SCHS to the 2023-2024 School year!
-Let's make this year memorable. šŸ¾ Did you know we offer FREE TUTORING after school?
-Signups are on Flextime! šŸ¾Are you interested in opening an a bank account?
+šŸ¾ Welcome SCHS to the 2024-2025 School year!
+Let's make this year memorable. šŸ¾ Did you know SCHS offers FREE TUTORING after school?
+Ask a counselor how! šŸ¾Are you interested in opening a bank account?
 Open an account with Addition Financial and earn up to $50 in your account šŸ¾

 October 2021